erg-lang/erg/doc/zh_CN/syntax/19_visibility.md

 foo.public() # AttributeError: 'Foo' has no attribute 'public' ('public' is defined in module 'bar')
 ```

-Also, methods cannot be defined in the type to be re-exported.
+Also, 方法 cannot be defined in the type to be re-exported.
-This is to avoid confusion about methods being found or not found depending on the module they are imported from.
+This is to avoid confusion about 方法 being found or not found depending on the module they are imported from.

 ``` erg
 #bar.er